 All nurses wanting to practice in the United States must pass this exam, with Registered Nurses targeting the NCLEX-RN.
 This exam covers areas including safety and infection control, basic care and comfort, and pharmacological therapies.

 Step 3.
 Gain at least one year of critical care experience.

-This experience is necessary as it allows students to become familiar with medical instrumentation and advanced monitoring technology while becoming competent at evaluating unstable and critical compromised patients.
+This experience is necessary as it allows students to become familiar with medical instrumentation and advanced monitoring technology while becoming competent at evaluating unstable and critically compromised patients.

 Step 4.
-Obtain doctorate degree in nurse anesthesia from an accredited institution.
+Obtain a doctorate degree in nurse anesthesia from an accredited institution.